hemachaitanya/azuredevops/azure-devops.md

 * programming languages are three types
     * compailer language
 #### compailer language
-    * its used for converting high level programming language to low level programming language (ex: before the packaging it will be available(like dubbing for movie release in theater with different languages))
+    * its used for converting high level programming language or machine level language to low level programming language (ex: java,ruby,etc)
+    (ex: before the packaging it will be available(like dubbing for movie release in theater with different languages))

     * interpreter language
+###
 #### interpreter language
-    * its used as translater
+    * its used as translater (it will convrting heigh level language to machine level language)

-    * byte code language
+    * byte code languageguage
+### Assembler
+   * it will convert Assembly language to machine level lan

 ### commands
 * sudo apt-cache search openjdk-17